How to switch to a better mortgage deal

 How long does it take to switch my mortgage?

-It varies depending on the lender and your individual circumstances, but you should allow around four to five weeks.
+It varies depending on the lender and your individual circumstances, but you should allow around four to eight weeks.

 Should I overpay my mortgage before switching?